 - NSX Cloud Auditor

 Apply the generated or supplied token to connect to the available SDDC environment in your organization's VMware Cloud on AWS subscription and populate the list of SDDC names.
-If the vRealize Automation Cloud and VMware Cloud on AWS services are in different organizations, you should switch to the VMware Cloud on AWS organization and then generate the token.
+If the VMware Aria Automation and VMware Cloud on AWS services are in different organizations, you should switch to the VMware Cloud on AWS organization and then generate the token.
 For more information about API tokens, see Generate API Tokens.

 - Click Apply API token to apply the API token and display the SDDC name option.